 The final gasp.
 The Dutch spent the entire turn trying to manage fires and leaks.
 Activating in a burning ship hurts!
 With fire burning across the length of the sloop, the swivel guns were finally silent for a turn.
 The Dutch crew finally got one fire and one leak repaired by the end of the turn.

-I thought I might be able to line up another raking shot on the struggling Dutch ship and it was close, but not meant to be.
+Hoping I might be able to line up another raking shot on the struggling Dutch ship I tried my best.
+Ot was close, but not meant to be.